 Autonomous Vehicles and Jobs

-The most common statistics quoted are for US truck drivers (1.8 million) as well as 800,000 light truck and delivery service drivers… which add up to 2.6 million jobs that will mostly disappear by the end of the next decade.
+The most common statistics quoted as of 2019 are for US truck drivers (2+ million) as well as 1.5 million light truck and delivery service/sales workers… which add up to around 3.6 million jobs that will mostly disappear by the end of the next decade.

 Globally that number balloons to several million, and accounts for billions in wages and consumer dollars.